ActiveDirectoryKC/RedditADWiki/AD-Resources/README.md

 **Company-centric Blogs** \- These blogs are run by specific companies who tend to include information about themselves along with the information.
 This doesn't invalidate the information, but they warranted a separate category for transparency.

 * [https://www.hub.trimarcsecurity.com/posts](https://www.hub.trimarcsecurity.com/posts)
+  * Trimarc was aquired by TrustedSec so this may change at some point.
 * [https://specterops.io/blog/](https://specterops.io/blog/)
 * [https://www.ravenswoodtechnology.com/blog/](https://www.ravenswoodtechnology.com/blog/)
 * [https://www.semperis.com/blog/](https://www.semperis.com/blog/)